oweitman/ioBroker.tvprogram/README.md

 **Rename the Logos:**

-start the follwing commands in the downloaded and unziped file
+start the follwing commands in the downloaded and unziped folder

 <details>
   <summary>Details</summary>